On the superposition principle and non-linear response in spin glasses

 The $N=L^D$ Ising spins, $s_x=\pm 1$, interact with their lattice nearest neighbors through the Hamiltonian

 where the quenched disorder couplings are $J_{\boldsymbol x \boldsymbol y}=\pm 1$, with 50 \% probability.
 We name a particular choice of the couplings a {\it sample}.
-In the absence of an external magnetic field ($H=0$), this model undergoes a spin-glass transition at the critical temperature in simulation units $T_\text{g}=1.102(3)$ \cite{janus:13}.
-We study the off-equilibrium dynamics of model~\eqref{eq:IEA_hamiltonian} using a Metropolis algorithm (one lattice sweep roughly corresponds to one picosecond of physical time).
+In the absence of an external magnetic field ($H=0$), this model undergoes a spin-glass transition at a critical temperature in simulation units $T_\text{g}=1.102(3)$~\cite{janus:13}.
+We study the off-equilibrium dynamics of the model~\eqref{eq:IEA_hamiltonian} using a Metropolis algorithm (one lattice sweep roughly corresponds to one picosecond of physical time).

-We have studied a single sample, see Ref.~\cite{zhai-janus:20a,zhai-janus:21} for sample variability studies.
-For each of the considered protocols, we have considered 1024 statistically independent system trajectories (termed \emph{replicas}), except for Runs 6 and 7 in Table \ref{tab:details_num} for which we have simulated 512 replicas.
+We have studied a single sample (see Ref.~\cite{zhai-janus:20a,zhai-janus:21} for sample variability studies).
+For each of the considered protocols, we have developed 1024 statistically independent system trajectories (termed \emph{replicas}), except for Runs 6 and 7 in Table \ref{tab:details_num} for which we have simulated 512 replicas.
 Further simulation details can be found in Table \ref{tab:details_num} (the rationale for our choices of temperatures and magnetic fields is explained in Ref.~\cite{zhai-janus:20a}).

-In order to simulate the experimental protocols, the following procedures were taken: \begin{itemize} \item For the TRM protocol, the initial random spin configuration was placed instantaneously at the working temperature $\Tm$ in a magnetic field $H$.
+In order to follow the experimental protocols, the following procedures were taken: \begin{itemize} \item For the TRM protocol, the initial random spin configuration was placed instantaneously at the working temperature $\Tm$ in a magnetic field $H$ (direct quench).
 It was allowed to relax for a time $\tw$ in the presence of $H$, after which the magnetic field was removed, and the magnetization,

 as well as the temporal auto-correlation function,